Zettelkasten-Method/zettelkasten.de/content/course/index.md

 ### I don't live in your timezone.
 Can I still attend?

 The workshop will be on Saturdays so you more likely be able to attend.
-The time for the first cohort will be around 5pm CET/CEST.
+The time for the first cohort will be around 4pm CET/CEST.

 ### Will I need to use The Archive?

-No, the workshop is software-independent so you practice the principles, not the tools.
+No, the workshop is software-independent, so you practice the principles, not the tools.

 ### Which software will we use?

 You can use whatever software you like.
 I will use *The Archive* for demonstration purposes.

 ----

 Do you have more questions?
 Reach out via email:
 <%= email("saschafast@gmail.com", subject: "ZK 101 Workshop Question", text: "Ask via email") %>